KareemMohammad13/connect4/README.md

-# connect4 game using python
+# Connect4 game using AI